lakshmipriya-ragupathi/sudoku-generator-python/README.md

 # sudoku-generator
-generates a 9x9 sudoku puzzle with a unique solution
+generates a 9x9 sudoku puzzle with a unique solution using backtracking